LukeThornton92/Milestone-Project-1-OTP/README.md

 - The hero image is intended to be a full screen image with, to ensure the first thing visitors see is the members of the band along with the bands name.

-- A crucial aspect of the hero image is to show
+- A crucial aspect of the hero image is to display the band, the logo/name and the bands personal styling, which I'm confident

 ### **About us:**